Diarrhea is when you pass loose or watery stool.

 - Laxatives containing magnesium

-Diarrhea may also be caused by certain medical disorders, including:
+Diarrhea may also be caused by medical disorders, such as:

 - Celiac disease